devusSs/TS3-NodeJS-Fullstack/README.md

 Read the following disclaimers carefully before using this software:

-- This software IS NOT INTENDED FOR PRODUCTION USE.
+- This software is NOT (!)
+INTENDED FOR PRODUCTION USE.
 - I am in no way responsible for any damage this software might cause.
-USE AT YOUR OWN RISK.
+USE AT YOUR OWN RISK!

-## Built With / Frameworks
+## Built With / Frameworks / Credits

 - [NodeJS](https://nodejs.org/) - Javascript Runtime
 - [Typescript](https://www.typescriptlang.org/) - Types for Javascript